brkcvlk/MLFCrafter/README.md

 ## What is MLFCrafter?

-MLFCrafter is a Python framework that simplifies machine learning pipeline creation through chainable "crafter" components.
+MLFCrafter is a Python Tool that simplifies machine learning pipeline creation through chainable "crafter" components.
 Build, train, and deploy ML models with minimal code and maximum flexibility.

 ## Key Features